How do I prepare for a severe winter storm?

 Three of the biggest hazards and sources of property damage during a severe winter storm are burst pipes, carbon monoxide poisoning, and fire.
 FEMA offers these recommendations:

-- Have your roof checked for structural ability to handle large amounts of snow
+- Have your roof checked for its structural ability to handle large amounts of snow.

 Prepare your car